SasView/sasmodels/README.rst

 will mean extending the data handler to support multiple cross sections in the same data set.

-Need to write code to generate the polydispersity loops in python for kernels that are only implemented in python.
-Also, need to implement an example kernel directly in python.
+Need to implement an example kernel directly in python.
+Polydispersity loops should be generated automatically as they are for the OpenCL models.
+The kernels should be vectorized across Q.  These will need vectorized versions of numerical quadrature if we want to get reasonable performance.